Getting from Athens to Santorini

 Which type of ferry should I choose, conventional or high speed (catamaran)?

-There is no definite answer to this question as it depends on what type of traveler you are.
-Choosing conventional ferries would allow you to relax under the sun and enjoy your trip and the sea breeze.
-Moreover, in case of bad weather conditions, their large size can guarantee you a smoother trip.
-It is also worth to note that the trip with conventional ferries is usually relatively cheaper than the high-speed options.
-On the other hand, if you cannot wait to see the breathtaking view of the Caldera, you should rather choose one of the high-speed ferries and save some time.
-It's is not an easy decision to make but it is definitely a win-win situation!
+There is no definitive answer to this question as it depends on what type of traveler you are.
+On the one hand, taking a conventional ferry will give you the opportunity to relax under the sun and enjoy your trip and the sea breeze.
+Moreover, their large size can guarantee you a smoother trip in case of bad weather.
+It is also worth noting that conventional ferries are usually cheaper compared to high-speed catamarans.
+On the other hand, if you cannot wait to see the breathtaking view of the Caldera, you should choose a high-speed ferry to save time.
+It is not an easy decision to make, but it is definitely a win-win situation!

 Should I book my ferry tickets in advance?

-Extra tip: if you select a company that supports e-ticket services we will send you the boarding passes via email just after your reservation completion so you do not even have to worry about ticket collection.
+Extra tip: If you choose a ferry company that offers e-tickets, we will send you your boarding passes via email as soon as you complete your reservation.
+That way you don't even have to worry about ticket collection!